Akwasi28/Active-Directory-Labs/2README.md

 # Active Directory: Finding a User to unlock their account

+## 📌 Overview
+This project demonstrates how to locate a user account and unlock it in Active Directory.
+It highlights basic account management and troubleshooting within a Windows Server environment.

 ## 🎯 Scenario
 Finding a User in Active Directory to unlock their account
 ---